 If you ever find yourself in South Milan, there’s a good chance you will meet me working on a glorious pizza at La Gravina, one of the best pizza restaurants in the area.

-La Gravina is named after Gravina in Puglia, a lovely town located on Italy’s “heel”, and the people here are as hospitable as in Apulia.
-La Gravina serves one of the finest Neapolitan style pizzas in Milan, with a soft and yummy crust and very rich, soft centre, as well as the best panzerotti and pucce (stuffed fried dough/ bread similar to pita).
+La Gravina is named after Gravina in Puglia, a lovely town located on Italy’s “heel”, and the food here is as excellent as in Apulia.
+La Gravina serves one of the finest Neapolitan style pizzas in Milan, with a soft and yummy crust and very rich, soft centre, as well as the best panzerotti and pucce (stuffed dough, quite similar to a Greek pita).